shreystechtips/pythonbytes/projects/README.md

 puzzle**
 - :snake: **You have a chessboard and a [knight](https://github.com/robfatland/pythonbytes/tree/master/projects/knight#pythonbytes-project-in-depth) placed upon it.
-Find a path of legal knight moves that visits every square once**
+Visits every square in 63 moves.**
 - :snake: **Create an interactive
 [video game](https://github.com/robfatland/pythonbytes/tree/master/projects/videogame#pythonbytes-project-in-depth)
 using a Python package like [pygame](http://pygame.org)**